H&M profits impress despite September sales slowdown | Headlines

 The predicted sales drop compares with Inditex reporting a 14% increase in sales between Aug.
 1 and Sept.
 11. "If the sales at your competitor basically go up by 14% with the same weather, that tells you something, to my mind," said Vera Diehl, portfolio manager at Union Investment, which holds shares in H&M and Inditex.

-Still, H&M's shares jumped by more than 5% in early trade as profits in the June-August quarter rose and the company stuck to a goal of lifting its operating margin to 10% next year, saying its cost-cutting programme was continuing "at full speed".
+Still, H&M's shares rose 3.7% as profits in the June-August quarter rose and the company stuck to a goal of lifting its operating margin to 10% next year, saying its cost-cutting programme was continuing "at full speed".
 H&M's margin reached 8% in the third quarter, from 2% a year earlier, as the retailer said it had prioritised profitability and inventory rather than sales.
 The 10% target is "challenging but achievable," Barclays analyst Nicolas Champ said.

 Operating profit in the Swedish group's third quarter jumped to 4.74 billion crowns ($431 million) from 902 million a year earlier.
 Analysts polled by LSEG had on average forecast a 4.72 billion crown profit.
 Last year's figure included a one off-cost of 2.1 billion crowns for the group's exit from Russia, which also accounted for four percentage points of the 10% September sales decline.